-An unconditional government grant related to investment properties is deducted against the carrying amount of the investment properties when the grant becomes receivable.
+An unconditional government grant related to investment properties is recognised as a deduction against the carrying amount of the investment property when the grant becomes receivable.

 Any other unconditional government grant that compensates the Group for expenses already incurred is recognised in profit or loss of the period in which it becomes receivable.